Program Type:

 About the Artist:

-Described by Richard Goode as “a very gifted pianist and a musician of great sensitivity,” Chinese pianist Junwen Liang has been praised for his captivating artistry (Stroll Magazine) and recognized as “an extremely gifted and promising young artist” (New York Concert Review).
-In the Spotlight lauded his “engaging stage presence” and “confident programming,” affirming he is “ready for a major career.”
+Described by Richard Goode as “a very gifted pianist and a musician of great sensitivity,” Chinese pianist Junwen Liang has earned recognition for performances of poetic refinement and intellectual depth.
+Stroll Magazine praised his “captivating” artistry, while New York Concert Review described him as “an extremely gifted and promising young artist.”
+The American Prize commended his playing as “subtle, refined, and beautifully executed,” and In the Spotlight affirmed that he is “ready for a major career.”

 Registration is required to attend this IN PERSON event.